SmartData-Polito/darkvec/README.md

 [Back to index](#toc)

 It collects the output of different experiments.
-They are used to generate the plots faster than recomputing the results.
+They are used to generate the plots without recomputing the results.
 By running the notebooks it is possible to re-create what is in this folder:

 * `knngraph.json`: Number of found clusters and modularity during the